Business Administration

 The Accelerated Bachelors/Master’s Program is for exceptional students.
 The accepted students will have:

-- A minimum of 60 credit hours (45 of these credits must have been taken at UAB)
+- A minimum of 60 credit hours (45 of these credits must have been taken at UAB). ).
+Students admitted to UAB as transfer students are eligible to apply after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.

-Before applying, the student must meet with their MBA graduate program advisor and their undergraduate advisor to discuss program requirements; students should also meet with financial aid/scholarship advisor to determine the impact of ABM on their scholarships and/or aid award.
+Interested students must apply well in advance of the application deadline and should meet with their financial aid/scholarship advisor to determine the impact of ABM on their scholarships and/or aid award.

 Next, students must submit the MBA ABM program application including ABM form, application fee, essay, resume, and one recommendation.